SystemsApproach/sdn/trellis.rst

     bonding, and ECMP groups.

-The use of link aggregation and ECMP is straightforward: the packet forwarding mechanism is augmented to load balance outgoing packets among a group (e.g., a pair) of links (egress ports) rather than having just a single “best” output link (egress port).
+The use of link aggregation and ECMP is straightforward: the packet forwarding mechanism is augmented to load-balance outgoing packets among a group (e.g., a pair) of links (egress ports) rather than having just a single “best” output link (egress port).
 This both improves bandwidth and results in an automatic recovery mechanism